Updated: Jan 24, 2022

-After work hours, join the local chapter of the International Association of Privacy Professionals (IAPP) for a virtual happy hour event from 5-6pm AST.
+After work hours, join the local chapter of the International Association of Privacy Professionals (IAPP) for a virtual happy hour event from 5:30-6:30pm AST.
+Commissioner White will lead a brief discussion of our 2022 priorities, followed by a casual online networking event.
 For more details and to register, follow this link.

 To reach out to the Office of the Privacy Commissioner, please visit our Contact Us page.